mongodb/docs-compass/source/includes/fact-save-pipeline.rst

 .. procedure::
    :style: normal

-   .. step:: Open query history
+   .. step:: Click the save dropdown button

       Click the :guilabel:`Save` dropdown button at the top of the pipeline builder.
 Click on ``Save pipeline as...``